2019 Media/Comms Track

 Because of the commitment required for the initiative, AGU requires participants to:

 - Attend a two-day workshop in Washington, DC 9-10 April 2019 (travel costs covered).

 - For those in the policy track, participate in a congressional visit day as part of the April workshop.

 - Make a written commitment to conducting outreach activities at least once per month for a twelve-month period.

 A maximum of 15 applicants will be accepted into each track.
-To qualify, applicants must demonstrate an aptitude for science communications and a strong desire to engage with a variety of audiences and to speak out about the importance of Earth and space science.
-Applicants from Alabama, Florida, Maine, New Jersey, New York, Ohio, Illinois, Pennsylvania, Wisconsin, South Dakota, Texas, Oklahoma, Nevada, Colorado, California, Washington, and Alaska are strongly preferred.
-This is due to the positions their elected officials hold on Capitol Hill.
+To qualify, applicants must demonstrate an aptitude for science communication and a strong desire to engage with a variety of audiences and to speak out about the importance of Earth and space science.
+Applicants from Washington, California, Arizona, Texas, Minnesota, Wisconsin, Michigan, Illinois, Mississippi, Alabama, Florida, North Carolina, Pennsylvania, New York, Virginia, and New Hampshire are strongly encouraged to apply.
+These states were chosen to reflect geographic diversity, address AGU’s strategic priorities, and consider the positions their elected officials hold on Capitol Hill.